anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

 ### CoAP discovery {#jp-disc}

-In the context of a coap network without Autonomic Network support, discovery follows the standard coap policy.
+In the context of a CoAP network without Autonomic Network support, discovery follows the standard CoAP policy.
 The Pledge can discover a Join Proxy by sending a link-local multicast message to ALL CoAP Nodes with address FF02::FD.
 Multiple or no nodes may respond.
 The handling of multiple responses and the absence of responses follow section 4 of {{RFC8995}}.